-In addition, people who are suffering from a severe case of Alzheimer’s disease can already enjoy some improvement thanks to a brain implant that makes the patients think more clearly and remember more information, for example about their hometown or names of relatives.
+In addition, people who are suffering from a severe case of Alzheimer’s disease can already enjoy some improvement thanks to a brain implant that makes the patients think more clearly and remember more information, for example about their hometown or the names of relatives.

 Many technologies to support this program exist.
 For example, brain-computer connection technology can even read a person’s mind.
-With this program, we would be able to record the experiences, thoughts and feelings of the human brain — in other words, to download everything that we have ever experienced in our entire lives into the computer data storage means.
+With this program, we would be able to record the experiences, thoughts, and feelings of the human brain — in other words, to download everything that we have ever experienced in our entire lives into the computer data storage means.

-The question here is whether it is ethical to download someone’s memories into computer data storage means programmed by human hands?
+The question here is whether it is ethical to download someone’s memories into computer data storage means programmed by human hands.

 4) Upgrade our genes and body with nanotechnology.

 Today, it is already possible to use nanotechnology in medicine and cosmetic surgery.
 Hence.
-It is not a far-fetched idea that we will be able to upgrade our body with nanoparticles and nanorobots.
+It is not a far-fetched idea that we will be able to upgrade our bodies with nanoparticles and nanorobots.
 We can expect that this program will be available not just for human beings but for all living things in the near future.

 5) Upgrade our molecular composition.

-The molecular composition of our bodies changes every few years due to various external influences such as pollutants, vitamins and food additives, etc. However, we will face an irreversible change if the basis of everything is changed by technology itself into something even more horrible than what we currently have — artificial hardwired blood (brain) and artificial skin (cyborg body).
+The molecular composition of our bodies changes every few years due to various external influences such as pollutants, vitamins, and food additives, etc. However, we will face an irreversible change if the basis of everything is changed by technology itself into something even more horrible than what we currently have — artificial hardwired blood (brain) and artificial skin (cyborg body).